wehlutyk/thesis/content/1-3-introduction-cogsoc.md

 > "Evolutionary processes are generally thought of as processes by which these changes occur.
 Four such processes are widely recognized: natural selection (in the broad sense, to include sexual selection), genetic drift, mutation, and migration [@fisher_genetical_1930; @haldane_causes_1932].
 The latter two generate variation; the first two sort it."
 > [@scott-phillips_niche_2014, p.
 1232]

-In this view, DNA sequences constitute the principle heritable material transmitted from parent to offspring across generations, and their distribution and change should be the main focus of evolutionary theory.
+In this view, DNA sequences constitute the principal heritable material transmitted from parent to offspring across generations, and their distribution and change should be the main focus of evolutionary theory.
 Furthermore:

 > "There are many factors that can cause these four evolutionary processes to occur, and for the skeptics [of Niche Construction Theory], niche construction is one such factor."